 There are also a number of other sections, most of which you would leave completely out of a League File you plan on sharing with others.
 They mainly define the internal state of your current specific league.

 version- an integer specifying the version of the league file.
-Currently you should use 27, the latest version.
+Currently the latest version is 43.
 If you use anything less than 24 or don't specify a version, then player heights will be rescaled on load.
 If you use anything less than 27 or don't specify a version, then player ratings will be rescaled on load.

 gameAttributes- Mostly internal variables that should be left alone, but some might be interesting to tweak.
 More information.